gotthardp/lorawan-server/README.md

 ## Documentation

 The lorawan-server includes all functions required to run a private LoRa network.
+It integrates your LoRaWAN network directly with your backend IT systems.
 The server is provided as a comprehensive package with a single configuration file and a single administration tool.
 You only need to install the [Erlang/OTP](http://www.erlang.org) 19 or later.